North Stonington, Connecticut: Mills and incorporation: Late 18th century to mid-19th century

 Almost as soon as the town established itself as a commercial center larger, even, than Westerly, however, it was quickly bypassed by the effects of the Industrial Revolution, which favored larger towns astride similarly larger rivers to erect huge mills.
 North Stonington's population plummeted from the late 1830s as people left to work in Westerly and Norwich.
 By 1840 the town's population had dropped to 2,269, and by 1870 it was down to 1,759.
 Adding to North Stonington's decline in population was that an increasing number of the town's youth were joining the wave of migrants heading west to try their fortunes on the frontier.
 Adventuresome townspeople had been attempting this before the Revolution—an early attempt to settle the then-wild Wyoming Valley in Pennsylvania in the 1760s ended in disaster—but in the 1790s small groups began leaving to help settle new towns in upstate New York and, later, Ohio.
-Out-migration through the late 19th and early 20th centuries ensured that the town's population would remain on a gradual, downward slope, despite the fact that the families still tended to be large.
+Out-migration through the late 19th and early 20th centuries caused the town's population to gradually decline, despite the fact that the families still tended to be large.